Troubleshoot: Outgoing calls

 Caller ID is disabled

 When you make a call with the SmartLine app, your call is directed to the SmartLine switchboard before you are connected to the other party.
 This is so your SmartLine number will appear on the other party's incoming caller ID.
-In order for SmartLine to verify the call is coming from your phone, Caller ID feature on your phone must be enabled.
+In order for SmartLine to verify the call is coming from your phone, the Caller ID feature on your phone must be enabled.
 If you are unable to turn on Caller ID from your device, you will need to contact your wireless provide for assistance.

 Custom dialer error